fau-is/IntroCS/Strspcpy/README.md

     ./strspcpy 2 Hello
     > He
 ```
+Regarding Exitcodes: Return...

+...
+0 - If copy was successful.

+...
+1 - If the number of command line arguments is not exactly two.

+...
+2 - If the first argument n contains a non-digit character, or the parsed number is not in the range \[1-50\].

+...
+3 - If the string to be copied contains any non-alphabetic characters.

 The interesting thing about this task is that we must iterate over the input string and the output string at the same time.
 The loop variable for the output string might be a higher number than the input string's length.